The life of Sir Robert Falcon Scott

 Today, polar travel to Antarctica is far more accessible thanks to the efforts of those who participated in the heroic age.
 However, it’s far from simple and still offers the traveller an adventure in one of the world’s last wildernesses.
 At Expeditions Online we offer a number of polar expedition cruises to Antarctica that follow in Scott’s footsteps.
 It is such a thrill to experience for yourself the places where history was made by one of the world’s greatest ever Antarctic explorers.
 Here are some of those polar expedition cruises:

-Ross Sea and Peninsula aboard the strongest ice-class vessel sailing Jan – Mar 2017
+Ross Sea and Peninsula aboard the strongest ice-class vessel with helicopters.

-Wake of Scott and Shackleton expedition cruise setting sail Jan – March 2017
+Wake of Scott and Shackleton expedition cruise aboard a small, ice-strengthened expedition ship.

 Feel free to peruse these options which follow in Scott’s footsteps or get in touch with Expeditions Online now to see if we can meet your travel needs – our advice is independent and expert, and we have individually tested every trip we offer.

 Sign up to be an Expeditions Online insider and receive info on exclusive deals, discounts and more!